Optimization for Microsoft Teams

-- HID buttons - Answer and end call are not supported.
+- HID buttons - Answer and end call aren’t supported.
 Volume up and down are supported.

-- Secondary ringer (Teams > Settings > Devices) is not supported.
+- Secondary ringer (Teams > Settings > Devices) isn’t supported.

-- QoS settings in Admin Center for Microsoft Teams do not apply for VDI users.
+- QoS settings in the Admin Center for Microsoft Teams don’t apply for VDI users.

 Limitation on the VDA:

-- When you configure the Citrix Workspace app High DPI setting to Yes or to No, use the native resolution, the redirected video window appears out of place when the monitor’s DPI scaling factor is set to anything above 100%.
+- When you configure the Citrix Workspace app High DPI setting to Yes, the redirected video window appears out of place when the monitor’s DPI scaling factor is set to anything above 100%.

 Limitations on Citrix Workspace app and the VDA:

-- Outgoing screen sharing: Application sharing is not supported.
+- Outgoing screen sharing: Application sharing isn’t supported.